MiranDaniel/f1rewall/readme.md

 A folder called `f1rewall-master` with the source code has been created!

 ### 1. Creating the bot
-0. Got to the Discord Developer Portal to create your bot. https://discord.com/developers/applications
+0. Go to the Discord Developer Portal to create your bot. https://discord.com/developers/applications
 1. Press "New Application" in the top right corner
 2. Set a name, this can be anything (will be seen by server members)